Predrague/Small-audio-player/README.md

 # Small-audio-player

-Small JavaFX audio player with playlist and shuffle option
+Small JavaFX audio player using JavaFX media player with playlist and shuffle option.